mythfish/vim/README.md

+# Note

-# This project is fork from https://github.com/amix/vimrc.git, only adding some configs(my_configs.vim) and plugins(my_plugin/) which are my preferred.
+This project is fork from https://github.com/amix/vimrc.git.
+I only add some configs(my_configs.vim) and plugins(my_plugins/) which are my favorite.

 # The Ultimate vimrc